2026 Category Guide

 Where each assistant actually fits

-ChatGPT and Perplexity shine when you don't know what you want.
-Ask either one to compare three espresso machines and they'll do a good job summarizing reviews and tradeoffs.
-Where they fall short is the moment you've already chosen — neither tool can tell you whether buying it now wrecks your savings goal or whether the price is likely to drop.
+ChatGPT and Perplexity can help when you do not know what you want.
+Ask either one to compare three espresso machines and they will summarize reviews and tradeoffs.
+They cannot tell you whether buying it now wrecks your savings goal, whether the price is likely to drop, or whether the purchase fits your safe-to-spend.
+Discovery is not decision.

 Honey, Capital One Shopping, and CamelCamelCamel are deal tools.
-They live at checkout (or on Amazon product pages) and try to save you a few dollars.
-They don't understand your finances, and they won't push back on a purchase you shouldn't be making in the first place.
+They live at checkout or on Amazon product pages and try to save you a few dollars.
+They do not understand your finances, and they do not push back on a purchase you should not be making in the first place.
+A lower price is not the same as a smart purchase.

-Phia is a fashion-focused price intelligence tool — it's strong at "is this dress a good deal" but limited to clothing and lifestyle products and disconnected from your accounts.
-See our Spence vs Phia comparison for a deeper breakdown.
+Phia compares fashion prices.
+It is limited to clothing and lifestyle products and disconnected from your accounts.
+A cheaper item is not automatically a smart purchase.
+See our Spence vs Phia comparison for the deeper breakdown.

 Spence is the pre-purchase spending companion.
-It does the price intelligence work most assistants do, then layers in financial context — safe-to-spend, cost-per-use, goal tradeoffs — so you can answer the question that most other tools can't: should I buy this right now?
+It does the product intelligence work most assistants do, then layers in financial context (safe-to-spend, cost-per-use, goal tradeoffs) so you can answer the question that most other tools cannot: should I buy this right now?

 When to use Spence